Venus descends with first round Wimbledon defeat

 She never recovered from a terrible start against doubles specialist Vesnina and lasted just 75 minutes on Court Two in a match she littered with unforced errors.

-Almost every shot looked an effort for the tall American and at changeovers she plodded slowly to and from her chair.
+Almost every shot looked an effort for the tall American and at changeovers she walked slowly to and from her chair.

 Though the fans applauded politely as Vesnina took point after point, most were rooting for Venus to show her old form but she obliged only in tiny flashes.